Whole Wheat Lavash Crackers

 A lot of you are experiment with different types of dips, a few are also becoming an expert at Hummus, thanks to the quarantine cooking lessons.
 If you come to think of it, this is a definite positive thing coming out of this global pandemic - we are finally getting to make what we love.
 Hence, to pair your mediterranean dips or just a tea time snack, you can enjoy these Lavash Crackers.
 I have chosen to make the whole wheat version since my parents prefer healthier options, as much as possible.
 These whole wheat lavash crackers are a great (and easy) snack to make for your munchies!
 They also last 4-5 days easily if stored in an air-tight container :)

 INGREDIENTS - 1 cup whole wheat flour 2 tbsp olive oil 2 tbsp whole wheat flour for dusting the working bench 1/2 cup semolina (Suji) 1/2 cup gram flour (Besan) 1 tsp Salt warm water to knead the dough 2 tbsp Sesame seeds 2 tbsp Cumin seeds SERVINGS - 8 People PROCESS - 1.
-Mix the flour, semolina, olive oil and salt in a large bowl.
+Mix the whole wheat flour, gram flour, semolina, olive oil and salt in a large bowl.
 Knead it into a soft dough using warm water.
 Keep it aside for 60 minutes.
 2. Next, dust the working bench with 2 tbsp of flour.
 Divide the kneaded dough into 4 equal parts and roll it as thinly as possible into a rectangular shape using a rolling pin.
 3. Ensure that the dough is not wet and does not stick to the surface.
 If it does, throw in some more flour.
 4. Brush the dough with a pinch of olive oil and water combined, using a brush preferably.

 5. Garnish it with sesame seeds and cumin seeds.
 Roll it again once using a rolling pin to ensure the seeds are mixed with the dough firmly.